kinow/autosubmit/docs/source/installation/index.rst

     # Copy the public key to the remote machine
     ssh-copy-id -i ~/.ssh/id_rsa.pub user@remotehost

     # Add your key to the ssh-agent ( if encrypted )

+    # If not initialized, initialize it
+    eval `ssh-agent -s`

+    # Add the key
     ssh-add ~/.ssh/id_rsa
+    # Where ~/.ssh/id_rsa is the path to your private key

     # run
     autosubmit run a000